-Hiking: 2.5-3.5 miles; Elevation gain/loss: 200?; Transfers: 3.5 hours.
+Hiking: 2.5-3 miles; Elevation gain/loss: 320’; Transfers: 3.5 hours.

-We set out for Big Bend National Park and our ?rst hike at Persimmon Gap Draw.
+We set out for Big Bend National Park and our ﬁrst hike at Persimmon Gap Draw.
 This often-overlooked treasure features outstanding views of the oldest exposed geology in the park.
 We visit the park’s Fossil Bone Exhibit, which celebrates 120 million years of paleontological history, and the Panther Junction Visitor Center.
 Our afternoon hike climbs through Panther Pass to the Lost Mine Trailhead where we take in spectacular views of the Chisos Mountains.
 We spend the next two nights at Chisos Mountains Lodge, nestled inside the mile-high Chisos Basin, completely encircled by towering pinnacles of volcanic origin.
 Big Bend is internationally recognized as a Dark Sky Park, so we take time in the evenings to stargaze.
 All meals included.

 Hiking 6.8 miles; Elevation gain/loss: up to 1,300’; Transfers: 2 hours.

-Hiking up to 12 miles; Elevation gain/loss: up to 2,000?.
+Hiking up to 12 miles; Elevation gain/loss: up to 2,000’.

-Hiking up to 10 miles; Elevation gain/loss: up to 740? elevation gain and 2,100? elevation loss.
+Hiking up to 10 miles; Elevation gain/loss: up to 740’ elevation gain and 2,100’ elevation loss; Transfers: 1.5 hours.

 The Mesa de Anguila Trail is a hidden gem seldom explored by visitors to Big Bend National Park.
 The mesa sits high atop Santa Elena Canyon and marks the western border of the park.
 Our hike provides fantastic views of the bends of the Rio Grande, a brilliant example of how the park got its name.
 We visit the Barton Warnock Center to learn more about the region’s incredible natural history, and then drive along the Camino del Rio.
 The road twists and winds with the Rio Grande, crossing arroyos, climbing mountains, and hugging canyon walls.
 Reaching Big Bend Ranch State Park, we discover the beauty and diversity of this massive 311,000 acre park.
 Returning to Terlingua, there is free time to explore the Ghost Town before we gather for a farewell dinner at the iconic Starlight Theatre.
 All meals included.

-Hiking 6 miles; Elevation gain/loss: 900?.
+Hiking 6 miles; Elevation gain/loss: 900’; Transfers: 1.5 hours.

-Hiking 2.5-3 miles; Elevation gain/loss: 320?; Transfers: 5 hours.
+Hiking 3 miles, Walking 1.5 miles; Elevation gain/loss: 70’; Transfers: 5 hours.